Julia Hunt Catlin Park DePew Taufflieb: Personal life

 Upon Park's death, she was left $3,000,000 from her husband's estate.
-After his death, she resided, with their daughter, at 74 Avenue de Dois de Boulogne, in Paris, and also at her country residence, Château d'Annel, in Longueil d'Annel.
+After his death, she resided, with their daughter, at 74 Avenue de Bois de Boulogne, in Paris, and also at her country residence, Château d'Annel, in Longueil d'Annel.

 On February 15, 1911, she married Chauncey Mitchell Depew (1867–1927) at the King's Weigh House Church in London.
 He was originally from Buffalo, New York, the son of William Beverly Depew (1837–1897) and the nephew of Sen. Chauncey Depew, who unveiled the Statue of Liberty.
 After "both had other adventures in matrimony," they divorced in 1916.

 In 1918, she married General Emile Adolphe Taufflieb (d.
 1938), who commanded France's 37th Army Corps and was a member of the French Senate.
 He had been born at Strasbourg and attended École de Saint-Cyr.
 They remained married until his death in 1938.

 She died on December 17, 1947, at Villa Nevada in Cannes, France.
 In the late 1890s Queen Victoria's son, Prince Leopold, was staying there, when he fell and died.